-- researchers are included if their work is critical to the COVID-19 response
+- researchers are included if their work is critical to the coronavirus response

-- pharmacists are included in the list of health and social care staff that are essential to the COVID-19 response
+- pharmacists are included in the list of health and social care staff that are essential to the coronavirus response

-- staff who work for the embassies of other countries, and who are essential to the COVID-19 response, are included in the definition of local and national government
+- staff who work for the embassies of other countries, and who are essential to the coronavirus response, are included in the definition of local and national government

 - parliamentarians and essential parliamentary staff are also included in this list

-Schools should speak to parents/carers to identify who requires a school place.
+Schools should speak to parents and carers to identify who requires a school place.

 If it proves necessary, schools can ask for simple evidence that the parent in question is a critical worker, such as their work ID badge or pay slip.

-Children with at least one parent/carer who is critical to the COVID-19 response can go to school if required.
+Children with at least one parent or carer who is critical to the coronavirus response can go to school if required.